-Actual 2010/11 Performance measures Actual 2011/12 Standards/ Targets 2011/12 \$2,583,764 Cost \$495,000 2011/12 Planned Actions Deliverables Develop and imp operating model rail services in Au Wellington, and infrastructure up Auckland and W Implement Deliverables dels for metro Contribute to operations and upgrades within the agreed operating model.
-Auckland and Impact sought upgrades in Streamlined ownership and operating arrangements that will improve efficiency and risk Wellington 'ellington metro from Spain in late 2011.Provide advice on the implementation of the KiwiRail Turnaround Plan and outcomes achieved in conjunction with Treasury.Deliverable Second opinion advice on KiwiRail Group performance and funding of the Turnaround Plan.
-Impact sought KiwiRail has the required resources to become commercially viable and contribute to growing economy.Initiative Advice on implementation of the KiwiRail Turnaround Plan The Ministry provided input into the Treasury's advice with respect to the capital restructurin that led in turn to the May 2012 announcement of the government support for year three of t KiwiRail Turnaround Plan.
-This involved a \$250 million investment in 2012/13. te to growing the restructuring
+Actual 2010/11 Performance measures Actual 2011/12 Standards/ Targets 2011/12 Cost \$2,583,764 This output is produced within the overall output class appropriation (GST exclusive) \$417,741 \$495,000

+2011/12 Planned Actions Deliverables Develop and implement Deliverables operating models for metro rail services in Auckland and Contribute to operations and upgrades within the agreed operating model.
+Wellington, and monitor rail Impact sought infrastructure upgrades in Auckland and Wellington.
+Streamlined ownership and operating arrangements that will improve efficiency and risk management of the significant public investment in urban passenger rail services.
+Improved services for communities.
+Initiative Development and implementation of operating model for Auckland and Wellington metro rail The Ministry completed its contribution to the upgrades for the Auckland and Wellington metro rail systems with Auckland Transport signing a purchase agreement for 57 three-car railway units from Spain in late 2011.
+Provide advice on the Deliverable implementation of the KiwiRail Turnaround Plan Second opinion advice on KiwiRail Group performance and funding of the Turnaround Plan. and outcomes achieved in Impact sought conjunction with Treasury.
+KiwiRail has the required resources to become commercially viable and contribute to growing the economy.
+Initiative Advice on implementation of the KiwiRail Turnaround Plan The Ministry provided input into the Treasury's advice with respect to the capital restructuring that led in turn to the May 2012 announcement of the government support for year three of the KiwiRail Turnaround Plan.
+This involved a \$250 million investment in 2012/13.